liesnikov/extensible-elaborator/paper/main.md

 This has proved to be a good design decision for GHC, as is reflected, for example in a talk by @peytonjonesTypeInferenceConstraint2019, as well as in a few published sources [@vytiniotisOutsideInModularType2011; @peytonjonesPracticalTypeInference2007].

 In the land of dependently-typed languages constraints are much less principled.
-Agda has a family of constraints[^agda-constraints-datatype] that grew organically, currently counting 17 \todo{update to 18?
-19?} constructors.
+Agda has a family of constraints[^agda-constraints-datatype] that grew organically, currently counting 18 constructors.
 Idris technically has constraints[^idris-constraints-datatype] with the only two constructors being equality constraint for two terms and for two sequences of terms.
 The same[^lean-constraints-datatype] holds for Lean.
 These languages either use constraints in a restricted, single use-case manner -- namely, for unification -- or in an unprincipled way.